keu/docs/software/airflow-alerts.md

 ---
-sidebar_label: 'Airflow Alerts'
+sidebar_label: 'Airflow alerts'
-title: 'Configure Airflow Alerts on Astronomer Software'
+title: 'Configure Airflow alerts on Astronomer Software'
 id: airflow-alerts
-description: Configure Email Alerts on Astronomer Software to monitor the health of your Airflow Deployment and the status of your tasks.
+description: Configure email alerts on Astronomer Software to monitor the health of your Airflow Deployment and the status of your tasks.
 ---

 ## Overview